momchilgeorgiev/arx-get/PRIVACY.md

 You have the right to:
 - Clear your stored preference at any time by uninstalling the extension
 - Use the extension without creating an account
-- Access the source code (available on request)
+- Access the source code

 ## Changes to This Policy

 If we make changes to this privacy policy, we will update the "Last Updated" date at the top of this document.

-## Contact

-If you have questions about this privacy policy, please contact:
-[Your Email Address]

 ## Data Deletion